Hallucinogens

 • Verbal de-escalation

-• Benzodiazepines to treat agitation, seizure prophylaxis, anxiety, and muscle spasms
+• Benzodiazepines are used to treat agitation, seizure prophylaxis, anxiety, and muscle spasms

 • Antipsychotics PRN for severe agitation